silentstranger5/blog/content/posts/json/json-parser.md

 Note the `realloc` function.
 It allocates a new block of memory with the provided size and then copies the contents of the provided memory block here.

 The last line copies the `token` in the last cell of the `tokens` array and increases the array size.
-This is a typical function that implements adding an element to a dynamic array.
+This is a typical function that implements appending an element to a dynamic array.

 Create a new function called `scanner_string`: